Who We Are

 Mission and Philosophy

-The goal of Girls Talk Math is to make advanced mathematics accessible to students through a free educational summer program in which students with an interest in mathematics work with their peers to tackle challenging problems and learn how to effectively communicate their work.
+The goal of Girls Talk Math is to make advanced mathematics accessible to high school students through a free educational summer program.
+Campers with an interest in mathematics work with their peers to tackle challenging problems and learn how to effectively communicate their work.

 Our approach is based in an understanding of the barriers preventing young women from entering mathematical fields, including a failure to see themselves represented among mathematicians, lack of confidence in their abilities, and less encouragement from peers and teachers.
 The myth that mathematics has historically been done only by men can contribute to internalized beliefs that women are less capable of success in these careers.
 In researching the lives and work of a wide range of mathematicians who have made significant contributions to the field, students will see their own potential to have careers in mathematics.
-We aim to increase confidence by giving students a voice and a platform to be heard through the blog and podcast series.
-During the camp week we bring local students and instructors together, building a supportive and inclusive community of peers and mentors.
+We aim to increase confidence by giving students a voice and a platform to be heard through the podcast series available through iTunes and SoundCloud.
+During the camp weeks we bring local students and instructors together, building a supportive and inclusive community of peers and mentors.

 Meet the Founders